KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 24 : Retrieve Two-Door Vehicles with Large Engines

 The task is to display all vehicles that have two doors and an engine size greater than 3 liters.

+## Problem 25 : Retrieve V12 Engine Vehicles

+The task is to display all vehicles with a V12 engine and 12 cylinders, including their make information.